-The Master of Social Work (Qualifying) will develop graduates' abilities to be self-sufficient, versatile, and creative social work practitioners.
-Pre-service practitioners will develop and advance their skills in appraising clients, situations and environments for a career in the field of social work.
+The Master of Social Work (Qualifying) program is designed to develop graduates into self-sufficient, versatile, and innovative social work practitioners.
+This course enhances pre-service practitioners' abilities to assess clients, situations, and environments effectively for a successful career in social work.

-Inclusivity, diversity, and cultural sensitivity underpin the program and ensure a holistic view of social work is shared with participants.
-The curriculum uses resources, activities and constructive assessment to build critical professional practice evaluate skills and you will learn how to integrate core social work competencies into professional practice in a diverge range of social work contexts to manage challenging and specialised environments.
-Your will be shown how to formulate solution that demonstrate project management and leadership skills in social practice.
+Emphasising inclusivity, diversity, and cultural sensitivity, the program ensures a comprehensive understanding of social work principles.
+The curriculum integrates resources, activities, and constructive assessments to cultivate critical professional practice skills.
+You will learn to incorporate core social work competencies into diverse professional contexts, managing challenging and specialised environments.
+Additionally, the course provides training in formulating solutions that demonstrate project management and leadership skills within social practice.

-The course is accredited by the Australian Association of Social Workers (AASW) and you will be eligible for membership with AASW upon graduation.
+Accredited by the Australian Association of Social Workers (AASW), graduates will be eligible for membership with AASW upon completion.